SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/orcinus.rst

     rebuild_nemo executable symlinked in /home/dlatorne/MEOPAR/NEMO-code/NEMOGCM/TOOLS/REBUILD_NEMO/ at Mon Aug 18 12:56:08 PDT 2014
     lrwxrwxrwx 1 dlatorne dlatorne 83 Aug 18 12:56 /home/dlatorne/MEOPAR/NEMO-code/NEMOGCM/TOOLS/REBUILD_NEMO/rebuild_nemo.exe -> /home/dlatorne/MEOPAR/NEMO-code/NEMOGCM/TOOLS/REBUILD_NEMO/BLD/bin/rebuild_nemo.exe*

+As was the case for the NEMO build above, the :kbd:`Build failed...` message on the 10th to last line is a deceptive artifact of the build process that is required on :kbd:`orcinus`.
+The important result is that the last line shows a newly created symbolic link between :file:`.../REBUILD_NEMO/rebuild_nemo.exe` and :file:`.../BLD/bin/rebuild_nemo.exe`.

 The command :program:`./makenemo clean` works as usual.

 Prepare and Execute Runs
 ========================